aDDM-Toolbox/ADDM.cpp/README.md

     {"C", {0.8, 0.9}}
 };
 ```
 3. Load trials as usual and call `aDDM::fitModelMLE` to perform model fitting and retrieve the most optimal model.
-Be sure to toggle the last two arguments of the function as necessary, which specify if `getLikelihoodAlternative` should be used and if there exists potential values for custom parameters to test all combinations of.
+Be sure to toggle the last two arguments of the function as necessary, which specify if `getLikelihoodAlternative` should be used and if there exist potential values for custom parameters to test all combinations of.
 (These parameters should be __true__ and __rangeOptional__ if the custom parameter space is non-empty).
 ```cpp
 std::vector<aDDMTrial> trials = aDDMTrial::loadTrialsFromCSV(SIMS);
 MLEinfo info = aDDM::fitModelMLE(
     trials, {0.005}, {0.07}, {0.5}, {0}, "thread", false, 1, 0, 10, 0.1, {0}, {0}, true, rangeOptional);
 ```

 Note that C++ requires positional arguments, so there is no way to get around filling in all arguments up to the ones you intend to modify from the default.
-Some users may prefer to use Python instead of C++ to allow for keyword arguments, which may be filled in and changed from the default at the users will.
+Some users may prefer to use Python instead of C++ to allow for keyword arguments, which may be filled in and changed from the default at the user's will.
 See the Python Bindings section below for more details on getting started with Python Bindings.

 *See [`addm.h`](https://github.com/aDDM-Toolbox/ADDM.cpp/blob/main/include/addm.h) for complete documentation on model fitting arguments.*